opencog/atomspace/opencog/persist/README.md

               These are used to provide high-speed network I/O for the CogServer to provide network-distributed AtomSpaces.

-* sql      -- Postgres, for now.
-Works OK for most uses -- with caveats.
-              Mostly, it's slow, running 3x slower than the RocksDB backend.
-It also fails to support some newer AtomSpace features.
-It really needs to rewritten from scratch.
+* sql      -- Postgres backend.
+Deprecated for new uses.
+It works, but is no longer supported.
+It's slow, running 3x slower than the RocksDB backend.
+It's missing support for Frames.
-              The best rewrite would start with the RocksDB backend, and port it to Postgres.
+              If you really, really need SQL or Postgres, then it would be best to star with the RocksDB backend, and port it (to Postgres or the SQL of your choice.)

-* sql      -- The only "good thing" about the Postgres backend is that multiple networked machines can attach to a single Postgres server, and thus they can share Atoms via Postgres.
-So, simple distributed operation.

 * tlb      -- Implements a table that issues a unique integer ID for an Atom.
 Useful, if you think your code needs to substitute